shrocky2/Alexa_TiVo/README.md

 These 2 files are needed because Alexa can only learn 12 new devices at a given time.
 (Alexa only searches for new 'devices' for 20 seconds, which is only enough time to learn 12 devices.)
 So if we run these 2 python programs seperately, we can teach Alexa 24 'devices')

-to edit a programs enter the following: sudo nano TiVo_List1.py
+to edit a program enter the following: sudo nano tivo_list1.py

+Near the Top, you will see TV Stations followed by their Channel Number.
+Edit to your liking.

+Just below that section, you will see a similar section, only change the TV Stations to match the changes in the above section.

 (hit Control + X to Save Changes)

 Once you've edited tivo_list1.py & tivo_list2.py, we can move onto editing TiVo.py

+In the TiVo.py code, you need to find the line that says "TiVo_IP_Address"

+Change the IP Address the address of your TiVo, I Suggest you give your TiVo a Static IP Address (As well as your Raspberry Pi)

 Any Changes you made to tivo_list1.py & tivo_list2.py need to be copied into TiVo.py